kobotoolbox/docs/source/pulling_data_into_powerbi.md

 ### Failing to connect to KoboToolbox

-Sometimes, even after entering the correct credentials to connect to your project, you might get an error.
-This may happen if PowerBI was configured to connect to one account before, and you are now trying to connect using a different account from the same KoboToolbox server.
+Sometimes, even after entering the correct credentials to connect to your project, you might see an error.
+This may happen if Power BI was configured to connect to one account before, and you are now trying to connect using a different account from the same KoboToolbox server.